Program Category: MA Programs

 Degree Programs: Full-Time/Part-Time: Free-Standing MA

 This program is founded on the conviction that critics engaged with modern and contemporary art need to understand curatorial strategies and that curators must be able to write with full knowledge of critical theory and art history.

-The MA in Modern Art welcomes applicants who wish to study 20th- and 21st- century art.
-For the free-standing MA in other fields or periods of art and arhitectural history, please see the MA in Art History.
+The MA in Modern Art welcomes applicants who wish to study twentieth- and twenty-first-century art.
+For the free-standing MA in other fields or periods of art and architectural history, please see the MA in Art History.
 Columbia University also hosts the MA-Paris Exchange Program open to full-time MA students.
 For details about this program and eligibility criteria, please see Resources for MA students.